dealii/code-gallery/Distributed_LDG_Method/README.md

 @f}

 where $f$ is a scalar function and $\textbf{f}$ is vector-valued function.
-We note that for a faces that are on the boundary of the domain we have,
+We note that for faces that are on the boundary of the domain we have,
 @f{align}
 \left[ f \right] \; = \; f \,  \textbf{n}
 \qquad \mbox{and}\qquad